zxphyrx/highway/app/views/guides/schematic-practices.md

 So if you have some inputs, you put those on the left, and if you have some outputs, you put them on the right, and the processing in the middle.
 *The image form the next section is also good for this section, so look at that*
 ## Break up you schematic into blocks
-You should break up our schematics into blocks based on their function, for example you should have a power block, adc block, etc. If you run out of space on one sheet, you could split you schematic up into multiple pages/sheets, but don't overdo it, its also bad if you schematic is to segmented.
+You should break up our schematics into blocks based on their function, for example you should have a power block, adc block, etc. If you run out of space on one sheet, you could split you schematic up into multiple pages/sheets, but don't overdo it, its also bad if your schematic is to segmented.
 ![img](https://hc-cdn.hel1.your-objectstorage.com/s/v3/247e79820df21141cf57da1f030283234846433d_screenshot_20250602_221529.png)
 ## Place decoupling capacitors next to what they decouple
 Don't put them at the other side of the schematic, put them close to what to they decouple.